mgomez05/turnitin-bigger-coding-exercise/README.md

 npm start
 ```

-This will start the app at `localhost:3000`, and open up the web page for you in your broswer.
+This will start the app in development mode at `localhost:3000`, and open up the web page for you in your browser.

-**NOTE**: The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
-I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
-(The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were outside the scope of this exercise).

-This will run the app .
-For more information, see the instructions below:

-## Getting Started with Create React App
+## Credit to Facebook's "Create React App"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Works Cited / Useful Links